codyps/half_jackal/README.md

 Motor speed is set via the usart interface, packets are framed in a hdlc like manner, and CRC-CCITT protected.

-As this is indended to drive half of the motors on a robot, the same speed is desired on both the attached motors (it is driving one side).
-A second (identical) setup drives the opposite side (left vs right).
+Due to the physical layout of the robot 1 motor controler (half_jackal/hj) will controll a pair of left/right wheels such that a hj controls the 2 front wheels and a second controls the 2 rear wheels.